Kavin Bryan: Canada

 In 2017, he played in the Canadian Soccer League with York Region Shooters.
 Bryan assisted the Vaughan-based team in securing a postseason berth by finishing third in the First Division.
-In the second of the playoffs, he contributed a goal against the Serbian White Eagles which advanced the club to the CSL Championship.
+In the second round of the playoffs, he contributed a goal against the Serbian White Eagles which advanced the club to the CSL Championship.
 York Region would successfully win the championship title after defeating Scarborough SC in a penalty shootout.

 Bryan returned to the Canadian circuit the following season to play with Scarborough after York Region transferred several of their players to the eastern Toronto side.
 He helped Scarborough secure a playoff berth and scored a goal in the playoff semifinal match against FC Ukraine United.
 He would participate in the championship final where Scarborough was defeated in a penalty shootout by FC Vorkuta.
 Bryan returned to Scarborough for his sophomore season in 2019.
 He assisted the club in securing a postseason berth by finishing second in the top division.
 He would play in his third championship final where Scarborough would successfully defeat Ukraine United for the title.

 In 2020, he re-signed with Scarborough and assisted in securing the First Division title.
 He returned to sign with Scarborough for his fifth season in 2022.

 International career

 Bryan was named to the Jamaican Olympic Team by head coach Wendell Downswell to participate in the 2007 Lunar New Year Cup.

 He was called up to the senior national team to face Switzerland in a friendly match in 2007.
 He officially made his international debut on 22 March 2007, coming on as a substitute in the match against Switzerland.
 Bryan was originally selected to represent the national team in the 2011 CONCACAF Gold Cup but withdrew after sustaining a leg injury while playing with Sông Lam Nghệ An.

+He recorded his first international goal on 11 August 2010, against Trinidad and Tobago.
+Bryan returned to the national program in a 2014 FIFA World Cup qualification match on 7 September 2012, against the United States.
+He also played in the return match against the United States on 11 September 2012.
+In total, he made 10 appearances and recorded 1 goal on the international level.